 Important Notes Regarding Federal Contract Proposal Submissions

-- Proposals are not "officially" received in the Office of Sponsored Programs (OR) until the entire submission packet, including the PI Certification, is received from the department through MyFunding.
+- Proposals are not "officially" received in the Office of Sponsored Programs (OSP) until the entire submission packet, including the PI Certification, is received from the department through MyFunding.

-- The department is responsible for submission of the proposal, including the signed Endorsement Letter provided by OR, to the sponsor once approved through MyFunding.
-Please copy OR (firstname.lastname@example.org) on electronic submissions.
+- The department is responsible for submission of the proposal, including the signed Endorsement Letter provided by OSP, to the sponsor once approved through MyFunding.
+Please copy email@example.com on electronic submissions.
 Please upload the final copy of the submission sent to the sponsor to MyFunding, especially if a hard copy is sent to the sponsor.

 Researchers submitting initial proposals are required to submit the below documentation to the Office of Sponsored Programs through MyFunding.
 Researchers submitting letters of intent, pre-proposals/applications, and white papers may also be required to submit information through MyFunding as explained on the Letters of Intent page.
 (Note: Researchers submitting midstream proposals are required to obtain the Office of Sponsored Programs approval prior to submission.)